stepchowfun/proofs/proofs/AdmissibilityGraph/README.md

 The problem with this architecture is that the internal nodes `_A`, `_B`, and `_C` admit every node in the graph!
 Ancestry cycles are incompatible with encapsulation, so the antisymmetry axiom rules them out.

 But what should we do instead?
 We can use the *module pattern*.
-We introduce auxiliary nodes to manage ingress and egress, and we configure them as follows:
+We introduce auxiliary gateway nodes to manage ingress and egress, and we configure them as follows:

 ```mermaid
 flowchart TD